jimmygchen/staker-notifier/README.md

 A simple notification tool for Ethereum stakers & validator operators to track their validator health and statuses.
 Run it easily in your own infrastructure without disclosing information about your validator to 3rd parties.

 Staker Notifier currently tracks the following events:
-- **Balance**: when balance of one or more validators have reduced since the previous epoch
+- **Balance**: when balance of one or more validators have reduced for a few consecutive epochs
-- **Status**: when validator status has changed or when new validator has been added to the Beacon chain
+- **Status**: when validator status has changed or when new validator has been added to the beacon chain

 Currently only **SMS** notification is supported.